 If the employee provides a detailed list of who, what, when, where, and why of a reimbursement for company travel, nothing further is required to be done.
-On the other hand, if the employer gives the employee an amount without the noted details, this amount will need to be included in the employees W-2 for the year.
-The employee will then need to provide the information in their personal income tax return in order to obtain a tax deduction for these expenses.
+On the other hand, if the employer gives the employee an amount without the noted details, this amount will need to be included in the employee’s W-2 for the year.

 Excess Group Term Life Insurance